agoralabs/appmesh-demo-aws/README.md

 ```

 ### Step 18 : Create a DNS record for the SPA

+We need a DNS record to expose our Angular SPA.

 - cd to **18-meshexposer-spa** folder.
 - Update **terraform.tfvars** to specify a Route53 Hosted Zone.